 Seems simple enough, right?
 But let’s make sure you understand how to accurately get these numbers, so that the billable rate remains an accurate calculation.

 In the example below, you see in the highlighted green areas our calculation of the hours available for each production and overhead staff.
-Since all of our production staff are full time, you can see the consistency in the “available hours” column, then the changes in the “target billable hours” column, as the utilization rates come into play.
-For the general and administrative staff, their expected utilization is 0, because they are not directly client facing.
+Since all of our production staff are full time, you can see the consistency in the “available hours” column, and the changes in the “target billable hours” column, as the utilization rates come into play.
+For the general and administrative staff, their expected utilization is 0, because they are not directly client-facing.

 To be a successful service based business owner and manager, you need to be laser focused on how each hour is spent and ensure each is used to max efficiency.
 Your time keeping efforts are the basis of this.